-Cadent Gas continues to invest in programmes such as the Hydrogen Home and HyNet to support it's ambition to make hydrogen a safe, fair and reliable choice for consumers, and has a long-term commitment to decarbonise homes and businesses in a way that minimises the impact to the consumer and creates jobs across the UK.
+Cadent continues to invest in programmes to support its ambition to make hydrogen a safe, fair and reliable choice for consumers, and has a long-term commitment to decarbonise homes and businesses in a way that minimises the impact to the consumer and creates jobs across the UK.
 Given the information currently available, it is still reasonable to assume that the entire network will continue to be used in 2045 and beyond, in its current form, adapted to accommodate hydrogen or bio-methane, therefore we consider it appropriate to project out to 2045 before a terminal value is applied.

-Climate change results in a significant transitional risk, particularly from low and medium emission scenarios.
-Although all plausible pathways to net zero contain hydrogen, there is a wide range of projections for hydrogen demand volumes and use cases, and the time frame this will all occur over.
-The Government's Ten Point Plan, the Energy White Paper, the Hydrogen Strategy and the Heat and Buildings Strategy all propose a significant role for the gas infrastructure and particularly hydrogen in supporting delivery of the UK's net zero ambition.
-However, hydrogen is not the only solution to decarbonisation and will be used in combination with other technologies, such as renewable electricity, heat pumps, heat networks and biomethane.
+Climate change presents a significant transitional risk, particularly from low and medium emission scenarios.
+Although all plausible pathways to net zero contain hydrogen and biomethane, there is a wide range of projections for hydrogen demand volumes and use cases, and the time frame this will all occur over.
+However, the Government's Ten Point Plan, the Energy White Paper, the Hydrogen Strategy and the Heat and Buildings Strategy all propose a significant role for the gas infrastructure and particularly hydrogen and biomethane in supporting delivery of the UK's net zero ambition.

+Hydrogen is not the only solution to decarbonisation and will be used in combination with other technologies, such as renewable electricity, heat pumps, heat networks, biomethane and other green gases.
 The uncertainty over which pathway the UK will follow to reach net zero creates transitional risk for all energy utilities associated with accurately planning infrastructure development.
 The infrastructure we need can take several years to deliver.
 We are mitigating this by working closely with Government, regulators, system operators, regional and local authorities and customers to understand need and build 'whole system' plans that minimise uncertainty and risk.
+In September 2024 we published 'The Future of the Gas Network' report which shows how the gas network can be used to support the energy transition and government's net zero target of 2050.

-Despite significant volatility in the financial assumptions in the year, management have calculated an updated recoverable amount, and the calculation indicated that this was broadly consistent with the prior year calculation.
-This has resulted in no impairment either being recognised or reversed in the year.
+Management have calculated an updated recoverable amount, and the calculation indicated that this was broadly consistent with the prior year calculation.
+This has resulted in no impairment being recognised or reversed in the year.

-Further sensitivity and key assumptions are included in note 16.
+Further sensitivity and key assumptions are included in note 14.